MagicMango54123/Nabhans_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/d5VwIi9DM20" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Starter Project: Art Deco Mini Cat Lamp
-Hi, my name is nabhan.
-I am an incoming sophomore from design tech high school.
-My project is the Mini Cat Lamp.
-This project includes the process of soldering components to the back of the cat and the bottom of the base, soldering the main body pieces together to make everything stay in place, and testing it out.

 I had 5 different parts.
 The transistor, resistor, LED, photoresistor, a switch, and the battery For those who don't know, a transistor is a mini semiconductor that is used to amplify or switch electrical signals and power.  is an electrical component that limits or regulates the flow of electrical current in an electronic circuit.
 A photoresistor is a sensor that changes its resistance when light shines on it.